 Some health issues only affect us at certain times - allergies, flu in the fall/winter, winter depression, etc. ACMC offers a variety of services - from primary care providers to specialists - to help diagnose your illness and begin treatment.
-The expandable sections below give you details about a variety of seasonal illnesses.
+The expandable sections below give you details about a variety of seasonal illnesses and offers health-related stories based on national and international health observances.

 Most people think allergies hit us in the spring or fall, but allergens can affect us at any time of the year.
 An allergy is your immune system's exaggerated response to common substances such as pollen, dust mites, pets, food, mold, chemicals, drugs, and other environmental issues.